orta/redwood-object-identification/README.md

 }
 ```

-Basically, by looking at the end of the `ID` we can know which underlying graphql resolver we should forward the request to, this means no duplication of access control inside the `node` function - it just forwards to other resolvers.
+Basically, by looking at the end of the `ID` we can know which underlying graphql resolver we should forward the request to, this means no duplication of access control inside the `node` function - it just forwards to the other existing GraphQL resolvers.

+### 3. Disambiguation

 The next thing you would hit is kind of only something you hit when you try this in practice.
 We're now writing to `interface`s and not concrete types, which means there are new GraphQL things to handle.
-We have to have [a way in](https://github.com/graphql/graphql-js/issues/876#issuecomment-304398882) the GraphQL server to go from an `interface` (or `union`) to the concrete type.
+We need to have [a way in](https://github.com/graphql/graphql-js/issues/876#issuecomment-304398882) the GraphQL server to go from an `interface` (or `union`) to the concrete type.

 That is done by one of two methods, depending on your needs:

-- A single function which can disambiguate the types ( `Node.resolveType` )
+- A single function on the interface which can disambiguate the types ( `Node.resolveType` )
-- Each concrete type can have a way to declare if the JS object is one of this GraphQL type ( `User.isTypeOf` )
+- Or each concrete type can have a way to declare if the JS object / ID is one of it's own GraphQL type ( `User.isTypeOf` (and for every other model) )

-Now, today (v1.0rc), doing either of these things isn't possible via the normal RedwoodJS APIs, it's complicated but roughly the `*.sdl.ts` files only let you create resolvers and not manipulate the schema objects in your app.
+Now, today (as of RedwoodJS v1.0rc), doing either of these things isn't possible via the normal RedwoodJS APIs, it's complicated but roughly the `*.sdl.ts` files only let you create resolvers and not manipulate the schema objects in your app.
 So, we'll write a quick `envelop` plugin do handle that for us:

 ```ts
 export const createNodeResolveEnvelopPlugin = (): Plugin => {